doc4d/orda/docs/Concepts/data-model.md

 An entity is the equivalent of a record.
 It is actually an object that references a record in the database.
 It can be seen as an instance of a [dataclass](#dataclass), like a record of the table matching the dataclass.
 However, an entity also contains data correlated to the database related to the datastore.

-The purpose of the entity is to manage data (create, update, delete).
+The purpose of the entity is to manage data (create, read, update, delete).
 When an entity reference is obtained by means of an entity selection, it also retains information about the entity selection which allows iteration through the selection.

 For example, to create an entity:

 ```4d
  var $status : Object
  var $employee : cs.EmployeeEntity //declares a variable of the EmployeeEntity class type